davbeek/gitinspectorgui-rtd/docs/source/cli.rst

 ``--since DATE``
   Only show statistics for commits more recent than a specific date.
-The ``DATE`` format is YYYY-M-D, where leading zeros are optional for month and day, e.g.
+The ``DATE`` format is YYYY-MM-DD, where leading zeros are optional for month and day, e.g.
   ``--since 2022-1-31`` or ``--since 2022-01-31``.